lm2343635/Grouper-Server/README.md

 ```

    - return:
-      - success(int): the number of shares which are save successfully
+      - success(int): the number of shares which are saved in the server successfully
    -  error:
       - ErrorAccessKey(902): Access key is wrong.

 (2)`transfer/list`

-   - Put a share to transfer table
+   - Get the list of share IDs for a group member.
    - method: GET
    - header:
-      - key(String): access key of group member
+      - key(String): access key of the group member
    - return:
-      - shares(List\<String>): id of shares
+      - shares(List\<String>): share IDs that this group member has privilege to download
    -  error:
       - ErrorAccessKey(902): Access key is wrong.

 (3)`transfer/get`

-   - Get a share list by access key, only get share for this user or all users.
+   - Get the content of shares by the list of share IDs.
    - method: GET
    - header:
       - key(String): access key of group member